Can you vibe-code an online marketplace?

 - All (or at least most) of the content is public.

-This difference alone multiplies the requirements for the application.
-Also, with multiple users who likely use your marketplace across all sorts of different devices and browsers, there’s more work needed to ensure the experience is flawless beyond testing it on your own browser.
-All of this likely means considerably more time for the founder speccing, planning, and testing their ideal user flow, but it’s nothing vibe coding tools would be inherently unable to handle.
+This difference alone multiplies the application requirements.
+Also, with many users likely accessing your marketplace across a wide range of devices and browsers, more work is needed to ensure a flawless experience across all interfaces.
+All of this likely means considerably more time for the founder to spec, plan, and test their ideal user flow, but it’s nothing that coding tools can't handle.

-The more difficult challenge arises from the security risks and compliance requirements user-generated content creates.
+The more difficult challenge arises from the security risks and compliance requirements posed by user-generated content.
 For marketplaces to work well, signing up as a user and generating content needs to feel relatively effortless.
 This opens a great opportunity for attackers to abuse the marketplace for their purposes: spam is an issue we help founders with on a regular basis at Sharetribe.

-User accounts with rich personal information also mean more compliance requirements stemming from regulation such as the GDPR.
-As you’ll learn later, these are areas where I quickly encountered problems in my vibe coding experiment.
+User accounts with rich personal information also mean more compliance requirements stemming from regulations such as the GDPR.
+As you’ll learn later, these are areas where I quickly ran into problems during my vibe coding experiment.

-Interaction between users adds to the UX requirements of a marketplace, but again, the main challenge presented by this functionality relates to security.
+Interaction between users adds to the UX requirements of a marketplace, but the main challenge posed by this functionality is security.
 A common attack against marketplaces is creating fake user accounts and using them for all kinds of malicious purposes, from sending malicious content to stealing email addresses and passwords to outright scam or money-laundering attempts through fake listings, phishing, or using stolen credit cards.

-Again, the issue is particularly challenging to tackle on marketplaces because while preventing attacks is important, marketplaces also need to make user interaction smooth and effortless to offer their users a great experience.
+Again, the issue is particularly challenging to tackle on marketplaces because, while preventing attacks is important, marketplaces also need user interactions to be smooth and effortless to deliver a great experience.
 The combination requires a high level of expertise on the technical web security best practices and a deep understanding of the UX trade-offs that are and aren’t acceptable for enhanced security.

 In a social networking application or a community forum, there’s often only one user type.
 Everyone has the same user rights and the same user interface.

 Meanwhile, marketplaces are two-sided: there's supply and demand.
 The two sides might need very different user interfaces with different features to reach their goals.
-Most marketplaces operate as both web and mobile applications, so the two interfaces need to be built for each side.
-Or, it’s possible the vendors only need a web application while the customers need a mobile app, or vice versa.
+Most marketplaces operate as both web and mobile applications, so interfaces need to be built for both sides in both web and mobile.
+It’s also possible that the vendors only need a web application while the customers need a mobile app, or vice versa.

 Crucially, a marketplace also has a third user type: the marketplace admin.
 They usually need a complete user interface of their own where they can monitor and manage the marketplace, from users to content to transactions, even configuring aspects of the application.

-This adds significant complexity and time investment to any method where you need to build everything from scratch.
+This adds significant complexity and time investment to any method that requires building everything from scratch.

-Online payments are complicated regardless of context, but what increases the challenge on marketplaces is that the payments happen between users, not from a user to the app.
+Online payments are complicated regardless of context, but on marketplaces, the challenge increases because payments occur between users rather than from a user to the app.

-A crucial complicating factor in marketplace payments is that while the customer of an online store usually doesn’t need too much additional convincing to trust the store they use, marketplaces require users to trust each other.
+A crucial complicating factor in marketplace payments is trust.
+While the customer of an online store usually doesn’t need too much additional convincing to trust the store they use, marketplace transactions require individual users to trust each other.

-This is why most marketplaces need a trust mechanism where they hold the money paid by the customer until the provider has delivered the goods or services.
+This is why most marketplaces need a trust mechanism in which they hold the customer's payment until the provider has delivered the goods or services.
 This feature is called delayed payout or escrow.

-Holding money that belongs to someone else is a heavily regulated area where each country has their own specific legislation.
-A security aspect is also necessary to consider, because delayed payouts make marketplaces useful for malicious actors for money-laundering through fake purchases.
+Holding money that belongs to someone else is a heavily regulated area, with each country having its own specific legislation.
+A security aspect is also necessary to consider, because delayed payouts make marketplaces useful to malicious actors for laundering money through fake purchases.

 I had an advantage going into my experiment because I knew these complexities upfront and was able to plan around them from the start to give vibe coding the best possible chance.
 Next, I’ll summarize what I found out.

-To learn, we conducted several experiments where we used a few of the most well-known vibe coding tools of 2025, such as Replit, Lovable and Bolt.new.
-All three use Claude by Anthropic as their underlying AI model, so the core AI capability was similar across tools.
+I conducted several experiments where I used a few of the most well-known vibe coding tools of 2025, such as Replit, Lovable, and Bolt.new.
+All three use Claude by Anthropic as their underlying AI model, so the core AI capabilities were similar across the tools.

-Most of the findings in this article are based on the most recent experiment conducted in Nov-Dec 2025, where I spent a couple of weeks building a prototype of an Airbnb-like peer-to-peer marketplace for renting saunas from other people.
+Most of the findings in this article are based on the most recent experiment conducted in Nov-Dec 2025, during which I spent a couple of weeks building a prototype of an Airbnb-like peer-to-peer marketplace for renting saunas from others.

-My conclusion after these experiments is that while vibe coding produced a working prototype so impressive that it took many of my Sharetribe colleagues by surprise, it wasn’t yet able to give me a launch-ready app to which I could confidently invite real users to transact with real money.
+My conclusion after these experiments is that while vibe coding produced a working prototype so impressive that it took many of my Sharetribe colleagues by surprise, it wasn’t yet able to deliver a launch-ready app that I could confidently invite real users to transact with real money.

 This might change in the future.
 AIs evolve fast, and it’s possible that many things that weren’t possible in December 2025 will be possible by June 2026.
-I’m planning to repeat my experiment again in the next few months, possibly in a more structured manner where I guide several vibe coding tools through identical steps of building a marketplace, and I look forward to sharing the results of that experiment as well.
+I’m planning to repeat my experiment over the next few months, possibly in a more structured manner, by guiding several vibe coding tools through identical steps to build a marketplace.
+I look forward to sharing the results of that experiment as well.

 Vibe coding is addictive, in the best possible sense.
-It has several real benefits compared to anything we've seen before, especially for non-technical founders.
-It’s a lot easier and faster to get an idea turned into a prototype that others (such as developers and designers) understand.
+It offers several real benefits over anything we've seen before, especially for non-technical founders.
+It’s much easier and faster to turn an idea into a prototype that others (such as developers and designers) can understand.
 You can quickly iterate on your ideas because seeing them in a prototype often reveals gaps in your thinking or inspires ideas you hadn’t previously thought about.

 I believe any marketplace founder would do well to use vibe coding for: